 Maestro Marin’s opera conducting has included new productions at the Metropolitan Opera, Teatro alla Scala, Deutsche Oper Berlin, Munich State Opera, Opera Bastille, Royal Danish Opera, San Francisco Opera, Teatro Real Madrid, Hamburg State Opera, Teatro La Fenice, Zurich Opera and Rossini Opera Festival.
 Together with the celebrated Giorgio Strehler he inaugurated the Nuovo Piccolo Teatro in Milan with a legendary production of Cosi fan tutte (1998).

-He has collaborated with most of the world's greatest singers, including Placido Domingo, Angela Gheorghiu, Renee Fleming, Waltraud Meier, Jessye Norman, Cecilia Bartoli, Jonas Kaufmann, Thomas Hampson, Ruggero Raimondi, Roberto Alagna and Dmitri Hvorostovsky.
+He has collaborated with most of the world's greatest singers, including Placido Domingo, Angela Gheorghiu, Renée Fleming, Waltraud Meier, Jessye Norman, Cecilia Bartoli, Jonas Kaufmann, Thomas Hampson, Ruggero Raimondi, Roberto Alagna and Dmitri Hvorostovsky.

 Maestro Marin's discography comprises over 40 titles released by prestigious houses like Deutsche Grammophon, Decca, EMI, Sony and Philips.
 His outstanding recordings earned him three Grammy nominations (USA), the Diapason d'Or (France) and the German Recording Critic's Prize (Germany).
 In 2012 he received the prestigious ECHO Klassik Award in the Bestseller Category.
 His recent releases are the Berlin Philharmonic Waldbühne Concert featuring Renee Fleming (Euroarts, 2011), the Legacy album with David Garrett and the Royal Philharmonic Orchestra (Decca, 2012), Martha Argerich: The Lugano Concerts (Deutsche Grammophon, 2012) and Bruch Violin Concertos with Guy Braunstein and the Bamberger Symphoniker (Tudor, 2012).

-Upcoming highlights in Maestro Marin’s diary include projects with the London Symphony Orchestra at the Enescu Festival, the Orchestra National de Belgique, the Slovak Philharmonic Orchestra at the Bratislava Festival, and the Berner Symphonieorchester.
+Highlights of the 15/16 season included projects with the London Symphony Orchestra at the Enescu Festival, the Orchestra National de Belgique, the Slovak Philharmonic Orchestra at the Bratislava Festival, and the Berner Symphonieorchester.

 The 14/15 season saw Maestro Marin conduct the Hamburg Symphony (with which he was Principal Guest Artist for the season), Orchestre National de Belgique, Orchestre National d’Ile de France, Orchestre National de Montpellier, Budapest Philharmonic, and State Symphony Orchestra of Russia.